 Advertising Reinforces Recommendations: Once we hear a recommendation we seldom accept it as indisputable.
 First, we contemplate it.
 When considering a book recommendation we often reject it if it lacks reinforcement.
 This is a subconscious act and advertising provides a key reinforcement of the book recommendation as it’s being considered.

 Advertising Confirms Recommendations: Once we accept a book recommendation as a viable option, we seek confirmation.
 Without confirmation, the validity of the recommendation falls into question, and we’ll likely dismiss it.
 Advertising is a key means of confirming word-of-mouth recommendations.Advertising plays a key role in word-of-mouth recommendations.
 Click To Tweet

 In each case the role of advertising is subtle, and we can’t measure it.
-The influence, reinforcement, and confirmation roles book advertising plays in word-of-mouth recommendations is seldom realized by those receiving it, but it is a critical factor.
-Without it the recommendation will fail to materialize and produce a sale.
+The influence, reinforcement, and confirmation roles book advertising play in word-of-mouth recommendations are seldom realized by those receiving it, but it is a critical factor.
+Without it, the recommendation will fail to materialize and produce a sale.

 Wise book marketers use advertising to influence, reinforce, and confirm word-of-mouth recommendations.
 The only remaining decision is determining where to advertise.

 What is your experience using advertising to promote books?
 What forms of advertising work best for you?
 Please share your thoughts in the comment section below.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!